A Complete Guide on Stack Using Array in C

 7. Memory Management

 Memory for static arrays is allocated during compilation; therefore, there is no need to free it manually.
-However, always be sure that you do not go outside the buffer and thus expose the memory to corruption.
+However, always ensure you don't go outside the buffer to avoid memory corruption.

 Summary Table: Common Error Conditions and Handling